-Each Director has entered into a Deed of Indemnity with the Company which indemnifies each Director, subject to the provisions of the Companies Act 2006 and the limitations set out in each deed, against any liability arising out of any claim made against themselves in relation to the performance of their duties as a Director of the Company.
-A copy of each Deed of Indemnity entered into by the Company with each Director is available at the registered office of the Company.
-The Company has in place Directors' & Officers' Liability Insurance.
+Each Director has entered into a Deed of Indemnity with the Company which indemnifies each Director, subject to the provisions of the Companies Act 2006 and the limitations set out in each Deed, against any liability arising out of any claim made against them in relation to the performance of their duties as a Director of the Company.
+A copy of each Deed of indemnity entered into by the Company with each Director is available at the registered office of the Company.
+The Company also has Directors' & Officers' Liability Insurance in place.
+Further details of this can be found in the Director's remuneration report on page 63.

-Re-election of Directors
+Re-election and election of Directors

 Directors' re-election is subject to the Articles of Association and the UK Corporate Governance Code.
-The AIC Code recommends that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve will offer themselves for re-election.
+The AIC Code recommends that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Fiona Wollocombe and Swarupa Pathakji will offer themselves for re-election at the forthcoming AGM.
+Thomas Chambers will retire as a Director on 4 June 2024 and is not being put forward for re-election accordingly.